kayaman/philosophy/language/conventional_implicature.md

 1. The literal meaning of the sentence *"I am tired"*.
 2. The implied meaning that I don't want to go on the date.

 The first of these meanings is what we call **conventional meaning** or **linguistic meaning**, that is, attached directly to the meanings of the words in question.
 The second meaning, which is the **implied meaning**, is **non-conventional**.
 By this I mean that the second meaning isn't attached to the meanings of the words *"I am tired"*.
-Furthermore, the sentence *"I am tired"* can have different implied meanings in other contexts.
+Furthermore, the sentence *"I am tired"* can have different implied (non-conventional) meanings in other contexts.

+Philosophers and linguistics often talk he truth conditional meaning of a sentence about the truth conditional meaning of sentences.
+This is a kind of meaning that's directly part of the literal meaning of a sentence, and it what is used to determine wheter a sentence is true or not.
+So for the sentence *"I am tired"*, this sentence will be true if, and only if, I am actually tired.
+The truth conditional meaning of the sentence is not necessarily a part of the implied meanings we've discussed so far.

+So if I say *"I am tired"* to imply that I don't want to go on a date, the truth conditions still just depend on whether or not I am actually tired.
+The part about not wanting to go out on the date doesn't factor into the truth conditions of *"I am tired"*.
+So the conversational implicature meaning, the part about not wanting to go on the date isn't truth conditional.
+The conversational implicature meaning is irrelevant to determining the truth of a sentence.

 ## Three dimensions of meaning

 #### Conventional truth conditional meaning

+Literal and conventional.

+#### Non-conventional implied meaning

+Implied and non-conventional.

 #### Conventional non truth conditional meaning

-#### Non-conventional implied meaning